-Comment (The comments below are verbatim, as submitted by the commenter.
-As such, typographical errors have not been corrected.)
-Staff Response Zip Code (City) Name Affiliation Format 3- CLOVERDALE NEEDS TO BE WIDDENED ALL THE WAY SOUTH to 5 lanes with side offshoots to residential areas and to handle Track Home traffic from Amity and Lake Hazel.
+OL W.D.
+7: 0 !
+Comment (The comments below are verbetim, as submitted by the Staff Response Zip Code Format (The comments below are verbatim, as submitted by the commenter.
+As such, typographical errors have not been (City) Name corrected.)
+Affiliation Aiillation 3- CLOVERDALE NEEDS TO BE WIDDENED ALL THE WAY SOUTH to 5 lanes with side offshoots to residential areas and to handle Track Home traffic from Amity and Lake Hazel.
 4- Police Call Boxes, for emergencies, needs to be installed throughout the valley, with cameras, to facilitate bike and pedestrian emergencies.
 5- The best decision that each counsel has made is Meridian Road to Kuna.
 6- 10 mile road will be flooded with traffic in 10 years as new homes are built and hundreds of TRACK HOMES ARE CLUSTERED.
 Again - this road needs to be 5 lane with side lanes for entry to residents and TRACK HOMES. tHIS ROAD SHOUD EXTEND AT LEAST 2 MILES SOUTH OF KUNA.
 7- The City Councils also need to look at a full VALLEY BUS SYSTEM.
 That not only connects within the Cities, but also has a hub that transfers people to other cities, including MT Home.
-8- An UNDERGROUND t u b e TRANSPORT SYSTEM needs to be considered by the Whole Valley that will be built under all new or repaired streets.
-This underground transport tube system must interconnect with all cities with in the valley and will project a political system that focuses on the needs of the people and not on businesses.
+8- An UNDERGROUND tube TRANSPORT SYSTEM needs to be considered by the Whole Valley that will be built under all new or repaired streets.
+This underground transport tube system must interconnect with all cities with in the valley and Mt.
+Home.
+Imagination and planning will distinguish the valley and will project a political system that focuses on the needs of the people and not on businesses.
 But this future planning will benefit both.
 Our world has changed, people are worried about safety, food and protection.
 Thousands of poor are migrating to the US daily because of the weather and CARTEL KILLINGS IN THEIR NATIONS.
 Worry, pain and dysfunction with jobs and the stupid political decisions have increased the need for American DRUGS to self-medicate.
 In A HUNDRED years, WE MAY SEE THE LOSS OF millions of acres of coastal land.
 Florida may disappear and the golf of Mexico could reach inland to Saint Lewis.
 All of the inland Cities will be overwhelmed with new residences.
 Politicians must stop being SELF-CENTERED THIEVS, put on big boy pants and start working to save the next generation.
 My generation will be dead in 20 years.
 I,m 73.
-TRACK HOMES + OK FOR TEMPORAR apartments for LOW PAYING JOBS on their job sites.
+TRACK HOMES - OK FOR TEMPORARY FAMILIES AND SINGLES. bUSINESSES NEEd TO START BUILDING Mini homes and apartments for LOW PAYING JOBS on their job sites.
 Albertsons needs to set the standard and do this now at the